mcarr-and/go-gin-marshalling/docs/Grafana-Helm-Prometheus-Configmap-Dashboards.md

 it forces the dashboard to use Prometheus for its datasource.

 My prometheus had my datasource as `PBFA97CFB590B2093` so I have kept that value.

+You may have to reference your own `datasource` if your Prometheus has a different `uid`.

 You can use any value as long as it is consistent across the dashboard.